GMLC-TDC/HELICS/docs/user-guide/installation/linux.md

 cd build
 cmake ../
 # the options can be modified by altering the CMakeCache.txt file or by using the ccmake command to edit them
-# the cmake-gui will also work to graphically edit the configuration options.
+# the cmake GUI will also work to graphically edit the configuration options.
-cmake . # optional, to update install path or other configuration settings if modified. make make install
+ccmake . #optional, invokes the cmake GUI to edit options make make install
 ```